HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 The Beauty Contest

-The king immediately liked her, and Esther became the new Queen of PersiaWhen Ahasuerus' wrath dissipated, he was lonely for a wife.
+The king immediately liked her, and Esther became the new Queen of PersiaWhen Ahasuerus’s wrath dissipated, he was lonely for a wife.
 His servants suggested that he orchestrate a beauty pageant.
-Officers would be appointed in all the king's lands, and all beautiful girls would be brought to Ahasuerus.
-And the girl who would find favor in the king's eyes would be the new queen.
+Officers would be appointed in all the king’s lands, and all beautiful girls would be brought to Ahasuerus.
+And the girl who would find favor in the king’s eyes would be the new queen.

 The leader of the Jews at that time was a Shushanite resident named Mordechai.
 He had a cousin, Esther, who was orphaned as a young girl.
 Mordechai raised her and treated her as a daughter.
-Though she had no desire to be the queen, Esther was forcibly taken to the king's harem, to participate in the contest.
+Though she had no desire to be the queen, Esther was forcibly taken to the king’s harem, to participate in the contest.
 While all the other contestant beautified themselves with perfumes and lotions, Esther did nothing.
-But G‑d had his own plans.
+But G‑d had His own plans.
 When Esther appeared before the king, he immediately liked her, and Esther became the new Queen of Persia.
-But as per Mordechai's directive, Esther refused to divulge her nationality—even to the king.
+But as per Mordechai’s directive, Esther refused to divulge her nationality, even to the king.

 Mordechai to the Rescue

-Shortly after Esther became queen, Mordechai overheard two of the king's chamberlains discussing a plot to assassinate the king.
-Mordechai had them reported, and the two traitors were hanged.
+Shortly after Esther became queen, Mordechai overheard two of the king’s chamberlains discussing a plot to assassinate the king.
+Mordechai had them reported, and the traitors were hanged.

 The Anti-Semitic Prime Minister